-Workload, Office hours, Holidays, and Vacations
+Workload, Holidays, and Vacations

-It should be realized that graduate research and teaching assistants are funded by research grants and contracts and university funds and are therefore considered half-time employees.
+It should be realized that graduate research and teaching assistants are funded by research grants, contracts, and university funds and are considered half-time personnel.
 The major professor will determine the work to be performed.
-Usually, the student will be expected to work a minimum of 20 hours a week.
+Usually, the student will be expected to work a minimum of 20 hours aweek on the funded grant, contract, or assistantship.
 The time spent on meeting other academic requirements IS NOT considered part of the 20 hours.
+Holidays are established and published annually by the University Registrar.
+Students observe the same holidays as other University personnel.